Skip to Main Content

 Plae Bistro in the Green Bay Dining Tier

 Green Bay's restaurant scene has breadth at the casual and comfort-food end.
 Kroll's East anchors the supper club tradition that defines how the city has eaten for generations.
 Mackinaws Grill & Spirits occupies the upscale American grill position.
 Angelina and Grapevine Café represent a more European-influenced neighborhood dining mode, while Delilah's sits in the approachable contemporary category.
-Within this peer set, Plae Bistro's implicit positioning is toward the more composed end: a restaurant where the cooking vocabulary gestures toward technique rather than tradition.
+Within this comparable set, Plae Bistro's implicit positioning is toward the more composed end: a restaurant where the cooking vocabulary gestures toward technique rather than tradition.

 The comparison isn't to destination restaurants of the caliber of The French Laundry in Napa or Blue Hill at Stone Barns in Tarrytown, nor even to the regional American seriousness of Single Thread Farm in Healdsburg or Addison in San Diego.
 The more useful comparison is internal to Green Bay: within that scene, what does a restaurant that leads with craft rather than comfort actually look like?
 Plae Bistro is one of the clearer answers the city currently offers.